Azure Databricks: Key Features, Use Cases and Benefits

 After you have created a cluster, the next step is to import data into the workspace.
 It supports a variety of data sources, including Azure Blob Storage, Azure Data Lake Storage, and Azure SQL Database.
 You can import data by following the steps outlined in the Azure Databricks documentation.

-Data Engineering and Exploration
+Step 4: Data Engineering and Exploration

 Once you have imported data into the workspace, the next step is to perform data engineering and exploration tasks.
 It provides powerful tools that make it easy to perform data transformations, cleaning, and visualization tasks.